jina-ai/docs/chapters/docstring/docstring.rst

 What are docstrings?
 ----------------------------------------------------

 First, we should define what are we talking about.
 A docstring is a string literal that we use to document elements of our code, such as functions, methods, modules, and classes.
 We do this to have a clear understanding about what are the details of each part of our code.
-We can see it more in detail in `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_. and we in Jina we recommend the following:
+We can see it more in detail in `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_.
+Jina recommends the following:

 * Write docstrings for **public** *functions* and *classes*
 * Optionally you can write docstrings for **private** *functions* and *classes*, but it's not mandatory